2024 Workforce Trends to Watch—from Embracing AI to Delivering Faster Payments

 Delivering faster payouts

 As contractors become a bigger part of the workforce, businesses should be ready to pay on these workers’ terms.
 While 70% of payroll employees receive their earnings weekly or biweekly, freelancers were more likely to be paid monthly or by the job, according to findings from Onbe’s Future of Work survey.
 Offering more frequent access to earnings is key to improving freelancers’ satisfaction, the survey found.
-With today’s digital workforce payout solutions, paying contractors quickly is simple and cost-effective.
+With today’s digital compensation solutions, paying contractors quickly is simple and cost-effective.
 Discover how Onbe streamlines alternative income, freelancer and gig worker payouts while offering an improved recipient experience.

 As workers’ career ambitions keep evolving, greater flexibility and work-life balance are becoming a bigger priority, and businesses must adapt accordingly to satisfy and retain their employees.
 The trends dominating 2024 all point to solutions that empower workers to spend more time doing what they love, help companies operate more efficiently and in the best cases, both.
 Where these themes meet, there’s the potential for a more human-centric, productive and innovative workplace to flourish in 2024 and beyond.